 - 60. In 2014 and 2015, SIF Inc. caused SIF #1 to transfer funds to itself over and above the funds owed to it by SIF #1.
 By December 31, 2015, these excess payments totalled approximately \$430,000.
-These transfers were recorded as a promissory note which provided no security, required payment on demand, and bore an annual interest rate of 10%. - 61.
+These transfers were acknowledged in SIF #1's financial statements for the year-ended December 31, 2015.
+These financial statements indicate that the amount due from SIF Inc. is "unsecured, payable on demand and bear[s] interest at...10%."recorded as a promissory note which provided no security, required payment on demand, and bore an annual interest rate of 10%. - 61.
 For some or all of these transfers, Grossman, Kadonoff and Mazzacato were officers and/or directors and directing minds of SIF Inc.